raelovejoy/root-sequence/fragments/technofeudalism.md

 * **Walled gardens:** platforms lock you in; exit is nearly impossible.
 * **Right to repair undermined:** devices locked with DRM, proprietary parts, subscription hardware.
 Even fixing your own tools is enclosed as a rent domain.
 * **“You’ll own nothing and be happy”:** not utopia, but the logic of enclosure — ownership gone, pacification managed by algorithms.
+* **Attention as labor:** your shift is not at a factory — it’s your attention, always on, always producing value for the lords.
+* **AI replacing agency:** not just jobs, but judgement, love, memory, and thought — colonizing inner life itself.

 These are the **small moats** of everyday feudal castles — reminders that ownership is gone, replaced by permanent dependency.

+---

+## Scarcity as Control

+Technofeudalism doesn’t just enclose resources — it enforces **psychological scarcity**:

+* **Survival mode:** people are kept scrambling for rent, wages, healthcare, and food.
+Empathy shrinks when basic needs aren’t met.
+Instead of solidarity, division grows.
+* **Maslow’s trap:** people rarely reach beyond basic needs, as the system ensures those needs are always precarious.
+Growth, creativity, and resistance are stifled.
+* **Reliance as rent:** dependency itself is enclosed — on landlords, bosses, platforms.
+Even belonging and intimacy are rented through apps, likes, and subscriptions.
+* **Divide and distract:** outrage cycles, culture wars, and algorithmic manipulation turn people against one another instead of the lords.
+Scarcity makes class war invisible.

+Scarcity is a moat.
+By keeping people exhausted, reliant, and divided, the castles maintain control.

 ---